 I felt like it was only fair to throw one big retailer in the mix.
 Pottery Barn's set, made from Belgian flax like the others, was among the most expensive of the sets I tried and had one noteworthy characteristic: This set was "constructed" in China, whereas all but one of its competitors were European-made.
 Unlike many of the other sets, which were stonewashed, Pottery Barn employs enzyme-washing for its linen, a cheaper and faster way to get the same effect.
 While these sheets were fine, say, if you were gifted them, others were more impressive for the price point.

 Under-the-radar Australian brand Cultiver prides itself on providing its customers with everyday luxuries, and its linen sheets fit the bill.
-The most expensive sheets that I tested, they were solidly made with high-end details like contrasting mother-of-pearl buttons.
+The most expensive sheets that I tested were solidly made with high-end details like contrasting mother-of-pearl buttons.
 But like Pottery Barn, this set was made in China, albeit from European flax.
-Still, Cultiver's offering and ethos is impressive and, if you're looking for colorful linen sheets, these are your best best.
-Cultiver offers 17 of its linen sheets in 17 different colorways.
+Still, Cultiver's offering and ethos are impressive and, if you're looking for colorful linen sheets, these are your best best.
+Cultiver offers its linen sheets in 18 different colorways.

 Originally launched in 2012 with a small set of duvet covers, Crane & Canopy has grown into a housewares company offering a full collection of luxury bedding and linens, and naturally, they offer a luxurious set of linen sheets.
 Woven from Belgian flax, the soft-washed sheets feature an intricate hemstitch corner for a timeless look.
 Also, Crane & Canopy sells its linen sheets as a set as well as individually, in case you want to start with just a duvet cover or a fitted sheet.

 Our pick: Crane & Canopy Linen Sheets, $40-$249